mollyim/flatline-server/README.md

 Even in the `main` branch, resources from this repository are unstable in order to facilitate development.

 During development, several features will be disabled or insecurely implemented.

-Do not run this in production.
+Do not run this in production environments.

 # Flatline Server